davebenson/doom4-walkthrough/README.md

 Enter this room: you should see a bridge over a pool of toxic sludge.
 If you look under the bridge, you can see a Skull Switch.
 Actuate it and get out of the sludge.
 Facing into the room from the entrance, this caused an alcove to open up on the toxic floor, right next to a green torch.
-Inside this alcove is Secret #3.
+Inside this alcove is SECRET 10.3.
-Elite Guard #1.
+ELITE GUARD 10.1.
 And some armor.

 ## Mission 10: Fight: Entrance Hallway
 Proceed, triggering the creation of some Lost Souls, some Hell Razers and a Pinkie.